walkerkq/spotify_genre_classification/spotify_genres.md

 accuracy_dt <- model_accuracy_calc(df = compare_dt, model_name = 'decision_tree')
 ```

-The decision tree model shows an overall accuracy of 37.9%.
+The decision tree model shows an overall accuracy, or percentage of
+songs classified into their correct genre, of 37.9%.

 #### Random forest